Manting-Mu/SPECI/README.md

-# SPECI Automated Speciation Study for Multinuclear Metal Complexes
+# SPECI Automated Speciation Study for Multinuclear Metal Species

 This repository contains all supporting scripts, notebooks, and structured input files used in the development and application of the **SPECI** and **SPECI-AUTOCOPASI** workflow, designed for automated chemical speciation and microkinetic modeling.
 It supports a Jupyter notebook-based interface and is tailored for reproducible research and extension by all other chemists.